The Great Gama

-Ghulam Mohammad Baksh Butt (22 May 1878 – 23 May 1960), commonly known by the title Rustam-e-Hind (Note: lit.
-'Rustam of Hind', .) and by the ring name The Great Gama, (Note: Or Gama Pehelwan.) was a Pakistani pehlwani wrestler and strongman from Punjab.
-His career spanned British India and later, Pakistan.
+Ghulam Mohammed Baksh Butt (22 May 1878 – 23 May 1960), commonly known by the title Rustam-e-Hind, (Note: lit.
+'Rustam of Hind' .)
+Rustam-e-Zamana, and by the ring names - The Great Gama and Gama Pehelwan, was a Pehlwani wrestler and strongman in British India and later, Pakistan.
 In the early 20th century, he was an undefeated wrestling champion of British India.

-He was born into a Butt Punjabi-Kashmiri family in Jabbowal village (Amritsar District) in the Punjab Province of British India in 1878, Gama was awarded a version of the World Heavyweight Championship on 15 October 1910.
+Born in 1878 into a Kashmiri Muslim family of wrestlers in Amritsar, Punjab, Gama was awarded a version of the World Heavyweight Championship on 15 October 1910.
 Undefeated in a career spanning more than 52 years, he is considered one of the greatest wrestlers of all time.
-After the partition of India, Gama migrated to Pakistan, where he died in the city of Lahore on 23 May 1960.
+After the Partition of India in 1947, Gama migrated to Pakistan, where he died in Lahore on 23 May 1960.